civican/legisinfo/44-1/bills/C-19/bill_text.md

 ### Section 79

-      **(1)** If, on application by the Commissioner **or a person granted leave under section 103.1**, the Tribunal finds that
+      **(1)** If, on application by the Commissioner or a person granted leave under section 103.1, the Tribunal finds that

   **(2)** Subsection 79(3.1) of the Act is replaced by the following:

-    **(3.1)** If the Tribunal makes an order against a person under subsection (1) or (2), it may also order them to pay, in any manner that the Tribunal specifies, an administrative monetary penalty in an amount not exceeding **the greater of**
+    **(3.1)** If the Tribunal makes an order against a person under subsection (1) or (2), it may also order them to pay, in any manner that the Tribunal specifies, an administrative monetary penalty in an amount not exceeding the greater of

-      $10,000,000 and, for each subsequent order under either of those subsections, an amount not exceeding $15,000,000**, and**
+      $10,000,000 and, for each subsequent order under either of those subsections, an amount not exceeding $15,000,000, and

       three times the value of the benefit derived from the anti-competitive practice, or, if that amount cannot be reasonably determined, 3% of the person's annual worldwide gross revenues.

   **(3)** Subsection 79(4) of the Act is replaced by the following:

-    **(4)** In determining, for the purposes of subsection (1), whether a practice has had, is having or is likely to have the effect of preventing or lessening competition substantially in a market, the Tribunal shall consider whether the practice is a result of superior competitive performance **and may consider**
+    **(4)** In determining, for the purposes of subsection (1), whether a practice has had, is having or is likely to have the effect of preventing or lessening competition substantially in a market, the Tribunal shall consider whether the practice is a result of superior competitive performance and may consider

       the effect of the practice on barriers to entry in the market, including network effects;